SimWenJiun/FCMS/README.md

-This the Github repository for FoodEdge Gourmet Food Catering Management System.
+This is the Github repository for FoodEdge Gourmet Food Catering Management System.